CodeScop/Oge-Mai-Field-Guide/traveldirections.md

 **Flying Past Sparks** gives Hunt Map Piece 8 and **Bettering Ourselves** uses it.

 **Insight Grows** gives Hunt Map Piece 9 and **Bigger & Brighter** uses it.

+Bigger and Brighter unlocks the Caretaker (in Dark Forest Outpost) and the capstone quest: **A Bubble Dream**, which unlocks Season 4.

+### Season 4 - based all over

+The side quests for Season 4 do focus on the Dust Region, but the main part of this one goes everywhere else instead. **Once again, Hunt Map Piece-providing quests may be picked up simultaneously.**

+**Something Extraordinary** gives Hunt Map Piece 10 and **Dirt to Dust** uses it.

+**Ideas Brought to Life** gives Hunt Map Piece 11 and **Celebrate Joy** uses it.

+And then along comes **Still Missing Something** which takes away ALL the Hunt Map Pieces so far and lets you unlock **Proving Your Friendship**, which appears to be the capstone of Year 1 of the Hunt (writing this in December 2020; who knows what will happen when the next year of the Hunt unlocks on 24 Jan 2021???)